IGNIS: A Robust Neural Network Framework for Constrained Parameter Estimation in Archimedean Copulas: Introduction

+Recent deep learning approaches have shown immense promise in statistics, but have not addressed this specific estimation problem.
+The state of the art has largely focused on generative tasks, such as learning new copula generators from scratch \citep{ling2020deep, ng2021generative} or modeling highly complex, high-dimensional dependence structures \citep{ng2022archimax}.
+However, the fundamental problem of robust \emph{parameter estimation} for known, specified families that exhibit the aforementioned pathologies remains a critical open gap.
+To fill this gap, we introduce \textbf{IGNIS}, a unified neural estimation framework that sidesteps the pitfalls of classical methods entirely.

+\textbf{Positioning.} IGNIS is a \emph{standalone, discriminative} estimator: given a small set of robust dependence summaries and a family tag, it returns a constraint-respecting $\hat\theta$ without evaluating densities or optimizing likelihoods.
+It works for Gumbel/Joe as well as A1/A2 and is readily extensible to other families.

+IGNIS learns a direct mapping from a vector of robust, data-driven summary statistics to the underlying copula parameter $\theta$.
+Our main contributions are: \begin{enumerate} \item \textbf{IGNIS: a general-purpose, constraint-aware estimator.} We propose a unified neural architecture that maps features $\rightarrow$ parameter directly and enforces $\hat{\theta} \ge 1$ via a softplus$+1$ output layer, avoiding brittle likelihoods while supporting multiple families. \item \textbf{Practical validation in the finite range.} We provide a systematic simulation study across four families (Gumbel, Joe, A1, A2) and evaluate out-of-sample performance against MoM using paired $t$ and Wilcoxon signed-rank tests, equivalence via TOST at $\varepsilon=10^{-3}$ nats/obs, and bootstrap standard errors. \item \textbf{Why classical methods struggle here.} We document finite-range MLE/MPL brittleness via a stress test and supply asymptotic diagnostics (score/Hessian decay) that explain the observed optimizer behavior. \end{enumerate}

+\emph{Scope.} We do not advocate fitting A1/A2 when $\tau_n<0.545$; rather, when such families are selected (e.g., by prior analysis suggesting strong joint tails) and classical estimators are brittle or unavailable, IGNIS provides a stable parameter estimate while also functioning for standard families like Gumbel and Joe.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:relatedwork} reviews related work.
-Section~\ref{sec:background} outlines the necessary preliminaries.
-Section~\ref{sec:methods} presents the architecture and training procedure of the IGNIS Network.
-Section~\ref{sec:simulation} compares simulation results from traditional methods and our approach, while Section~\ref{sec:applications} demonstrates applications to real-world datasets.
-Finally, Section~\ref{sec:conclusion} concludes with remarks and directions for future research.
+Section~\ref{sec:notation} presents the notations used in the paper.
+Section~\ref{sec:background} presents necessary preliminaries.
+Section~\ref{sec:motivation} provides motivation for our work.
+Section~\ref{sec:methods} details the IGNIS architecture and training protocol.
+Section~\ref{sec:simulation} presents the simulation results for IGNIS, and Section~\ref{sec:applications} demonstrates real-data applications.
+Finally, Section~\ref{sec:conclusion} concludes and outlines future research directions.